muneebali500/word-counter-clone-react/README.md

 As a user:

-- I want to understand what the website is about and the purpose of it.
+- I want to understand what the website is about and its purpose.
-- I want to change the case of the text into Uppercase, Lowercase, Title Case and Sentence Case.
+- I want to change the case of the text into Uppercase, Lowercase, Title Case, and Sentence Case.
 - I want to remove any unwanted spaces in my text.
 - I want to save the text content into some database.
-- I want to delete the text from text area at one click.
+- I want to delete the text from the text area with one click.
 - I want to find and replace all the words from my text content
 - I want to perform spell check of my text content
 - I want to download the text content